 What dates should I be aware of?
 Key Dates:

-15 January 2019 - Closing date for 'on-time' Reception applications
+15 January 2020 - Closing date for Reception School Places

-12th March 2019 - Closing date for on-time Nursery applications
+13 March 2020 - Closing date for Nursery 'On Time' Applications

 Would it be possible for us to come and look round St Swithun's CE Primary School before we apply for a place for our child?
 Certainly.
 Please visit our school, meet our Headteacher (Mrs Atkinson), tour the school and generally find out more for yourself.
 Please phone the School Office for an appointment.
 You are about to make a most important family decision, and we believe it essential that you visit any school you are considering for your child.